-Exposure to all non-sterling currencies within global government bonds, global multi-asset credit, global investment grade credit, private debt, special situations debt and shipping is 100% hedged.
-Exposure to US dollars, Swiss francs, euros and yen is 75% hedged in relation to developed market public and private equity and the residual global infrastructure mandate.
+Exposure to all non-sterling currencies within global government bonds, global investment grade credit and private debt is 100% hedged.
+Exposure to US dollars, euros and yen is 75% hedged in relation to developed public equity.

 Appreciation

 The Committee wishes to acknowledge the assistance it has received from all of its appointees over the year and to record its thanks for the work carried out by them.